ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/persistence_cache.md

 With that in mind, the following configurations of Redis are possible:

 - [Redis Cluster](https://redis.io/docs/management/scaling/)
-    - Shards cache across several instances in order to be able to cache more than memory of one server allows
+    - Shards cache across several instances to be able to cache more than memory of one server allows
     - Shard slaves can improve availability, however [they use asynchronous replication](https://redis.io/docs/management/scaling/#redis-cluster-consistency-guarantees) so they can't be used for reads
     - Unsupported Redis features that can affect performance: [pipelining](https://github.com/phpredis/phpredis/blob/develop/cluster.md#pipelining) and [most multiple key commands](https://github.com/phpredis/phpredis/blob/develop/cluster.md#multiple-key-commands)
 - [Redis Sentinel](https://redis.io/docs/management/sentinel/)
     - Provides high availability by providing one or several slaves (ideally 2 slaves or more, e.g. minimum 3 servers), and handle failover
     - [Slaves are asynchronously replicated](https://redis.io/docs/management/sentinel/#fundamental-things-to-know-about-sentinel-before-deploying), so they can't be used for reads
-    - Typically used with a load balancer (e.g. HAproxy with occasional calls to Redis Sentinel API) in the front in order to only speak to elected master
+    - Typically used with a load balancer (e.g. HAproxy with occasional calls to Redis Sentinel API) in the front to only speak to elected master
     - As of v3 you can also configure this [directly on the connection string]([[= symfony_doc =]]/components/cache/adapters/redis_adapter.html#configure-the-connection), **if** you use `Predis` instead of `php-redis`

 Several cloud providers have managed services that are easier to set up, handle replication and scalability for you, and might perform better.
 Notable services include: